jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 LOCAL
 ```

-If this file doesn’t exist, the system will default to UTC.
+If this file doesn't exist, the system will default to UTC.
 You can also substitute LOCAL with UTC to configure it explicitly.

 Use this command to configure your timezone.